ESTHER-CHIDIOGO/DSA-PROJECT-/README.md

 on the product improvement and the sales improvement.

 ### Data Source:
-1. the primary source of data used is an excel file containing data from 2009 to 2012.
+1. the primary source of data used is an excel file.
 This data was scraped from the Amason product pages.

 ### Tool used: Ms excel for data cleaning and creating reports
     - Data collection